day8/re-frame/README.md

 You will need to query that data.
 You will perform CRUD and other transformations on it.
 You'll often want to transact on this database atomically, etc.  So "in-memory database" seems a more useful paradigm than plain old atom.
-In our code, we actually call ratom `db`.
+In our implementation, we actually use the name `db` to drive home the point.

-Finally, `db` doesn't actually have to be a ratom containing a map. re-frame imposes no requirement here.
+Finally, `ratom` doesn't actually have to be a ratom containing a map. re-frame imposes no requirement here.
 It could be a [datascript] database.
-Its just a datastore.
+Its just a datastore of some description.

 ##### Magic Ratoms

-ratoms have a key feature: they act like normal clojurescript atoms, PLUS they allow you to create reactive functions similar to `lift` in [Elm] or `defc=` in [hoplon].
+ratoms have a key feature.
+They act like normal clojurescript atoms, **plus** they allow you to create reactive functions similar to `lift` in [Elm] or `defc=` in [hoplon].
-You create these reactive functions via the macro `reaction` (or `run!`)
+You create these reactive functions via the reagent macros `reaction` or `run!`.

 ```clojure
 (ns example1